-Provide information on the applicant organization's current mission and structure, scope of current activities, and an organizational chart, and describe how these all contribute to the ability of the organization to conduct the program requirements and meet program expectations.
+Provide information on the applicant organization's current mission and structure, scope of current activities, and an organizational chart (Attachment 5), and describe how these all contribute to the ability of the organization to conduct the program requirements and meet program expectations.
 Provide information on the program's resources and capabilities to support provision of culturally and linguistically competent and health literate services.
 Describe how the unique needs of target populations of the communities served are routinely assessed and improved.

-Applicants must include a description of the existing available resources (e.g. staff, funds, inkind contributions) and supports available at the community, state, regional and/or national levels to support the project.
+Applicants must include a description of the existing available resources (i.e. staff, funds, in-kind contributions) and supports available at the community, state, regional, and/or national levels to support the project.
+Staff should include well qualified coaches with knowledge of quality improvement methodologies.
 Provide a detailed description as to how all of these will contribute to the ability of the organization to conduct the program requirements and meet program expectations.

-Describe current experience, skills and knowledge, including the individuals on staff, published materials, data collection capabilities and previous work that is similar in nature.
+Describe current experience, skills and knowledge, including the individuals on staff, published materials, data collection capabilities and previous work that are similar in nature.